chrisgrieser/shimmering-focus/README.md

 [syntax-lowering](https://lightningcss.dev/transpilation.html#syntax-lowering)
 in its build.
-That means you can use modern CSS features like [CSS-nesting](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_nesting), as the resulting `theme.css` will still be compatible with older Obsidian installer versions.
-Furthermore, the theme targets Obsidian installer version 1.1.9, so you can use `:has()`.
+That means you can use modern CSS features like [CSS-nesting](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_nesting), as the resulting `theme.css` is still compatible with older Obsidian installer versions.
+Furthermore, the theme targets Obsidian installer version 1.1.9 so you can use `:has()`.

 Otherwise, the theme is written in vanilla CSS.